matloff/TidyverseSkeptic/README.md

 Tidyverse.)

 There has been no study of Tidy advocates' teachability claim.
+Advocates often provide testimonials from students like

+* "I learned R using Tidyverse, and now am productive in R"

+* "I like the English-like nature of the Tidyverse"

+* "I can make beautiful graphics with the Tidyverse"

+* "Tidyverse showed me the fluidity of data"

+Advocates who are instructors will echo those statements, and add, e.g.

+* "Base-R is good for professional programmers, but the Tidyverse is the best R learning tool for non-techies who just want to do data analysis"

+* "The Tidyverse is **modern** R, the state of the art"

+* "R was created by statisticians, for statisticians.
+But we are data scientists, mainly interested in producing graphs and tables"

-Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am productive in R!" -- which says nothing at all about the teachability of base-R in comparison.
-(It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)
+All of these statements are either misleading, irrelevant to the teachability issue, or downright meaningless.
+They say nothing at all about the teachability of base-R in comparison to Tidy.
+(It is ironic that advocates who present such statements are data scientists, who ought to know the need for a control group.)

 ### Tidyverse makes learning harder, due to adding much complexity